Screen Reader Mode Icon

 Question Title

 * 1. I pledge to build connections with neighbors intentionally, apply my leadership skills in my neighborhood, and grow my social capital through neighborhood relationships.
 I will become an engaged neighbor by pursuing these “Engaged Neighbor” principles.
+The acronym we use is REACH.

 Question Title

-* 2. Principle #1: CONNECT WITH NEIGHBORS
+* 2. Principle #1: Relationship (Connect and stay connected.)

-Learn and use my neighbor's names.
+• Learn and use my neighbor's names.

 Question Title

-* 3. Principle #2: DEVELOP TRUST
+* 3. Principle #2: Empathy (Understand the feelings of another.)

-Listen first and talk second when visiting with my neighbors.
+• Listen first and talk second.

 Question Title

-Express gratitude for my neighbors by performing spontaneous kind deeds.
+• Express gratitude with spontaneous kind deeds.

 Question Title